grantwill74/notes-on-algorithm-design/slides/module_2/module_2.md

 ```
 arr[i] is swapped with the minimum value of the array to the right.
 Apply the same analysis we did to insertion sort.
 You'll need to implement arg_min, and prove that it works, too.
+If you use a loop, consider that from `[0..i)`, your variable storing the max index is correct.

 ---